On this page

 Your thesis must be submitted to the Library by the term's deadline date and time—or within 3 weeks of the date on your Supervisor Revision Memo—whichever happens first.

 - Original signatures are preferred.
-Electronic signatures are permitted.
+While electronic signatures are permitted, signatures that have been typed using a signature-style font are NOT permitted.

 - If the date signed by a supervisor is older than 3 weeks at submission to the Library or if there is no date, your Graduate Assistant must: